-Whole Foods Market’s Trends Council has shared its top food trends for 2026 in the retailer’s annual trends predictions report.
-The council predicts 2026 the year of fiber frenzy, fine-dining freezer finds and an uptick in tallow.
+Whole Foods Market’s Trends Council has shared its top food trends for 2026 in the retailer’s annual predictions report.
+The council foresees 2026 as the year of fiber frenzy, fine-dining freezer finds and an uptick in tallow.

-The Whole Foods Market Trends Council – a collective of Whole Foods Market employees ranging from foragers and buyers to culinary experts – develops these trend predictions each year through a combination of industry experience, keen observation of consumer preferences and collaborative sessions with emerging and established brands.
+The council – a collective of Whole Foods Market employees ranging from foragers and buyers to culinary experts – develops the predictions each year through a combination of industry experience, observation of consumer preferences and collaborative sessions with emerging and established brands.

-“Each year, our trends report captures the pulse of what’s next in food, and 2026 is no exception,” said Sonya Gafsi Oblisk, chief merchandising and marketing officer at Austin, Texas-based Whole Foods Market.
+“Each year, our trends report captures the pulse of what’s next in food, and 2026 is no exception,” said Sonya Gafsi Oblisk, chief merchandising and marketing officer at the Austin, Texas-based grocer.

 “This year’s trends highlight how curiosity, creativity and conscious choices are shaping the way people eat and shop.
 We’re inspired by the innovation we’re seeing across the food landscape and can’t wait to watch these ideas come to life in our aisles and beyond.”